Frequently Asked Questions

 Why did MTAS put forward a request to the Government for self-regulation?

-- MTAS has been working towards regulation of the Massage Therapy Profession for over fifteen years as the association believes that there is a public protection issue.
+- MTAS has been working towards regulation of the Massage Therapy Profession for over twenty years as the association believes that there is a public protection issue.

 - Saskatchewan Massage Therapist Association (SMTA), London and Counties Society of Physiologists Canadian Branch (LSCP) and Provincial Society of Remedial Massage Therapists (PSRMT) merged in 1996 in order to work together to better serve their members.
 This included adherence to specific educational standards, and to pursue legislation with the Saskatchewan Government.